AWS Encrypting Data at Rest – Whitepaper – Certification

 • Volume decryption

-• AWS KMS decrypts this encrypted volume key with the correct master key and returns the decrypted volume key to Amazon EC2.
+• AWS KMS decrypts this encrypted volume key with the correct KMS key and returns the decrypted volume key to Amazon EC2.

-• Glacier provide encryption of the data, by default
+• S3 Glacier provides encryption of the data, by default

-• Before it’s written to disk, data is always automatically encrypted using 256-bit AES keys unique to the Amazon Glacier service that are stored in separate systems under AWS control
+• Before it’s written to disk, data is always automatically encrypted using 256-bit AES keys unique to the service that are stored in separate systems under AWS control

 • AWS Storage Gateway